zachlasiuk/arm-software-developers-ads/content/learning-paths/iot/avh_matter/2setup.md

 ## (Optional) Connect via SSH

-The `CONSOLE` view within the browser will suffice.
+The `Console` view within the browser will suffice to complete this learning path.

 If you wish to connect via `SSH` (rather than `Console`), it is easiest to download and install the appropriate [OpenVPN Community](https://openvpn.net/community-downloads) version for your host.

-In the Arm Virtual Hardware `CONNECT` tab, and scroll to the `Connect via VPN` section.
-Click on `DOWNLOAD OVPN FILE`.
+In the Arm Virtual Hardware `Connect` tab, Click on `DOWNLOAD OVPN FILE` within the `Connect via VPN` section.

-In OpenVPN, select `Import` > `Import file...` and browse to the downloaded `OVPN FILE`.
+In the `OpenVPN` GUI, select `Import` > `Import file...` and browse to the downloaded `OVPN file`.
 Click `Connect`.

-On your host, open terminal(s), and connect to the virtual hardware instance(s) with the command shown in the `CONNECT` tab, or use your preferred terminal application.
+On your host, open terminal(s), and connect to the virtual hardware instance(s) with the command shown in the `Connect` tab, or use your preferred terminal application.

 ## Install necessary software components